allo-protocol/strategy-library/src/allocation/direct-grants/README.md

 - Is there an application period ?
 - Are we intending to have committee different from pool owner ?
 When are these committee owners set ?
 - Update IAllocationStrategy.allocate to accept msg.sender as argument (set by IAllo)
+- Question to product: When i submit a milestone application ->
+    - do i request amount to be paid
+    - or is it pre-determined

 ## Variations